 True crime is a non-fiction literary and film genre that talks about crimes that concern real people.
 It is a great genre and brings to light shocking, gripping, and complex stories of crime from all over the world.

-It fascinates many individuals and helps them understand the nuances of criminal investigation and sometimes helps to leave an impactful moral understanding of the individual.
-This genre brings to light certain dark realities of the world we live in.
+It fascinates many individuals and helps them understand the nuances of criminal investigation, and sometimes helps to leave an impactful moral understanding of the individual.
+This genre brings to light certain dark realities of our world.

-Podcasts are an exciting way to convey these chilling stories to listeners who find true-crime fascinating.
-From murder cases to kidnapping, and corruption, true crime talks about several criminal acts that exist and is totally gripping for an individual.
+Podcasts are an exciting way to convey these chilling stories to listeners who find true crime fascinating.
+From murder cases to kidnapping and corruption, true crime talks about several criminal acts gripping an individual.

 Table of Contents

-Given below are the ten best true crime podcasts that are available on the web:
+Given below are some of the best true crime podcasts that are available on the web:

 This podcast is known to be the godfather of all true crime podcasts available in the digital world.
 In Serial, journalist Sarah Keong brings to light a new murder story in every season.
 Here, with every different murder mystery, she allows listeners to embark on a journey of exploration and investigation of the crime.

-Sarah uses her singular style to keep the public interested and hooked to the long audio stories.
-The podcast airs every week and provides plots with “bad boy” and “good boy” fantasies.
+Sarah’s singular style keeps the public interested and hooked to the long audio stories.
+The podcast airs weekly and provides plots with “bad boy” and “good boy” fantasies.

 Best Episode: The best episode of the Serial podcast is The Alibi.
-The plot is based in 1999 in the city of Baltimore, where a famous high-school senior goes missing.
-Concerning Hae Min Lee’s disappearance, the detectives on the case arrest her ex-boyfriend and put murder charges.
+The plot is based in 1999 in Baltimore, where a famous high-school senior goes missing.
+Concerning Hae Min Lee’s disappearance, the detectives on the case arrested her ex-boyfriend and booked murder charges.